-- They promote a climate where bullying and violence are not tolerated and cannot flourish, and they continually develop best-practice based on knowledge of what works - There is a review of the schools anti-bullying policy at least every two years and, as a result, the policy and procedures are updated as necessary curriculum opportunities are used to address bullying pupil support systems are in place to prevent and respond to bullying - They have addressed Academy-site issues and promote safe play areas, all staff take part in relevant professional development, and are clear about their roles and responsibilities in preventing and responding to bullying - All staff are aware of the importance of modelling positive relationships - Data systems (arbor/CPOMS) gathers information about anti-bullying incidents, and this data is used for monitoring and evaluation - They work in partnership with parents, other schools and with Children's Services and community partners to promote safe communities.
+- They promote a climate where bullying and violence are not tolerated and cannot flourish, and they continually develop best-practice based on knowledge of what works - There is a review of the schools anti-bullying policy every year and, as a result, the policy and procedures are updated as necessary, and curriculum opportunities are used to address bullying.
+Pupil support systems are in place to prevent and respond to bullying. - They have addressed Academy-site issues and promote safe play areas, all staff take part in relevant professional development, and are clear about their roles and responsibilities in preventing and responding to bullying - All staff are aware of the importance of modelling positive relationships - Data systems (Arbor/CPOMS) gather information about any incidents, and this data is used for monitoring and evaluation - They work in partnership with parents, other schools and with Children's Services and community partners to promote safe communities.